dbafromthecold/ContainersInTheCloud/PITCHME.md

-# SQL Containers in the Cloud
+# SQL Containers in Azure

 ---